Actions of Third Persons 1

 - The bailor will be held directly liable when the bailee’s wrongful conduct is committed in the bailor’s presence.

-- Even if the tortuous or negligent act has been committed outside the bailor’s presence, the bailor will be liable if he has failed to exercise reasonable care in selecting the bailee.
-In other words, if the bailor is not mindful of whom he lends the chattel to, he may be held liable if the bailee commits a tortuous or negligent act.
+- Even if the tortious or negligent act has been committed outside the bailor’s presence, the bailor will be liable if he has failed to exercise reasonable care in selecting the bailee.
+In other words, if the bailor is not mindful of whom he lends the chattel to, he may be held liable if the bailee commits a tortious or negligent act.
 For example:

 Ferdinand, a bailor, lends Chris his boat.
 At the time Ferdinand loans Chris the boat, Chris is drunk.
 Chris drives the boat while drunk and runs over Hernando in the middle of the river.
 Hernando can sue Chris, but he can also sue Ferdinand for lending the boat to Chris while Chris was drunk.
 As the bailor of the boat, Ferdinand has the right to control the boat and the responsibility, to make sure he is not lending his boat to someone who is drunk.
 Because he failed to exercise reasonable care in selecting a bailee, Ferdinand can be held liable for Hernando’s injuries.